pawelkruzynski/docs/pages/cloud/dedicated/firewall_network/guide.en-asia.md

 ### Mitigation

-There are three mitigation modes: automatic, permanent or forced.
+There are three mitigation modes included in our Anti-DDOS (VAC) solution: automatic, permanent or forced.

-**Automatic mitigation**: With this mode, the traffic goes through the mitigation system only if it is detected as "unusual" compared to the normal traffic usually received by the server.
+**Automatic mitigation**: By default, all OVHcloud IPs are under automatic mitigation.
+Automatic mitigation will be enabled automatically only if the traffic is detected as "unusual" compared to the normal traffic usually received by the server.

-**Permanent mitigation**: By activating permanent mitigation, you apply a constant first level of filtering through our Shield hardware.<br>
+**Permanent mitigation**: This mode can be enabled or disabled via the OVHcloud Control Panel.
+With permanent mitigation (if enabled), you apply a constant first level of filtering through our Shield hardware.<br>
 All traffic at all times gets through the mitigation system before reaching the server.
-We recommend this mode for services under frequent attacks.<br>
+We recommend enabling this mode for services under frequent attacks.<br>
-Please note that the Network firewall must not be created/enabled to activate permanent mitigation on your IP.
+Please note that you can activate permanent mitigation on your IP without enabling the Network firewall since it is part our Anti-DDOS (VAC) solution.

 To enable it, click on the `Bare Metal Cloud`{.action} menu and open `IP`{.action}.
 Next, click on the `...`{.action} to the right of the relevant IPv4 and select `Mitigation: permanent mode`{.action}.

-**Forced mitigation**: This mode is automatically activated once an attack is detected on the server.
-Once enabled, this mode cannot be disabled.
-In order to protect our infrastructure, it will be activated throughout the attack until it is completely mitigated.
+**Forced mitigation**: This mode is automatically enabled once an attack is detected on the server.
+Once enabled on our anti-ddos infrastructure, it cannot be disabled.
+In order to protect our infrastructure, it will be enabled throughout the attack until it is completely mitigated.

 > [!warning]
 >
-> If anti-DDoS mitigation is enabled, your Network Firewall rules will be applied, even if you have disabled them.
-If you wish to disable it, remember to delete your rules.
+> If the anti-DDoS (VAC) solution mitigation is enabled, your Network Firewall rules will eventually be applied, even if you have disabled the firewall.
+If you disable your firewall, remember to delete your rules as well.
 >
-> Please note that the anti-DDoS mitigation cannot be disabled.
+> Since the anti-DDOS mitigation is part of our Anti-DDOS infrastructure, it cannot be disabled on a service.
+All OVHcloud products are delivered with Anti-DDoS protection enabled.

 ### Configuring Armor